 Studentship stipends are set by the host institution; however, a minimum stipend for all Studentships must be met.
-Below is the current UKRI minimum stipend rate:
+Minimum amounts for studentship stipends and allowances are based on UK Research and Innovation rates and can be found on the MRC-UKRI website.